Alfie Whiteman: Club career

 On 12 August 2021, Whiteman joined Swedish Allsvenskan side Degerfors on loan for the rest of the Swedish 2021 season.
 He returned to Tottenham after the Swedish season finished in December 2021.
 Whiteman began a second loan with Degerfors in February 2022, and returned to Tottenham in December 2022.

-On 22 February 2023, it was announced that Alfie had signed a new contract with Tottenham until 2025.
+On 22 February 2023, it was announced that Whiteman had signed a new 2-year contract with Tottenham.